dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve.md

 layout: post
 categories: three.js
 id: 1044
-updated: 2023-05-25 08:18:47
+updated: 2023-05-25 12:42:32
-version: 1.1
+version: 1.2
 ---

-When it comes to curves in threejs there is the base Curve class, and then there are a number of both 3D as well as 2D curve classes that extend this base curve class.
-In this post I will be writing about one of the 2D built in options for curves which is the Quadratic Bezier Curve class.
+When it comes to curves in threejs there is the [base Curve class](https://threejs.org/docs/#api/en/extras/core/Curve), and then there are a number of both 3D as well as 2D curve classes that extend this base curve class.
+In this post I will be writing about one of the 2D built in options for curves which is the [Quadratic Bezier Curve class](https://threejs.org/docs/#api/en/extras/curves/CubicBezierCurve).
+This is a kind of curve in which I can give a start point, end point, and a single control point each of which are instances of the Vector2 class.
+It can be used by itself, or in combination with other options to create a curve path that will then be used in a number of situaitons in which I need a 2d path.

 <!-- more -->